overview/overview-local/README.md

-This project lets users run Overview Docs on their own machines.

 **You're in the right place.
-The Overview Docs public server is decommissioned.**
+The Overview Docs public server was decommissioned Aug.
+1, 2021.**
 Follow these instructions to access Overview Docs.

+This project lets users run Overview Docs on their own machines.

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any